nicolas-steenhout/main-live/_posts/2024-09-13-morgans-hotel-ultra-accessible.md

 ## Nothing about us without us

-It's well understood in disability communities that the only way to get a truly accessible product/building/facility/experience, you need to include disabled people in the process.
+You need to include disabled people in the planning and creation of products/buildings/facilities/experiences.
+It's well understood in disability communities that it's the only way to get a truly accessible product/building/facility/experience.
 Disabled people.
 Not our loved ones.
 Not our parents.
 People with lived experience, and ideally people with a certain level of expertise in the topic raised.

 For example, I'm a wheelchair user.
 I've also been trained in doing ADA accessibility audits.
 I've also been trained in doing building accessibility audits in New Zealand.
 I feel capable on advising a hotel about what needs to be done for their building to be accessible.
 My friend Bob, who has been a wheelchair user for a decade or so has not been trained in the regulation and how to do an audit.
 He can tell them about what makes a hotel accessible for him.
 But he can't speak for everyone else.